 - 1 tsp. ground cinnamon

-When oats are fully cooked, remove from heat and stir in any toppings you enjoy.
+- When oats are fully cooked, remove from heat and pour into a bowl.
+Top with any toppings you enjoy.

 Recipe from the Gracious Pantry archives, originally posted 2/12/11.